DUNE/computing-training-202112/_episodes/01-introduction.md

 The slides for the introduction of this tutorial can be found [here][intro-slides].

+## Live Docs

+Live (on-the-fly) documentation for the first and second portions of the tutorial can be found as:
+- [Live document for the first tutorial session][live-doc-tutorial1]
-See also the [live document for the data management session][live-doc-data-management].
+- [Live document for the second tutorial session][live-doc-tutorial2]

 ## Support